TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 Conditions
 ==========

-Since TYPO3 CMS 7, it is possible to use conditions on include directives.
+Since `TYPO3 CMS`:pn: 7, it is possible to use conditions on include directives.
 The conditions are the same as was presented in the :ref:`previous chapter <typoscript-syntax-conditions>`.
 The files or directories will be included only if the condition is met.